 Leffingwell recorded his findings in the 250-page U.S. Geological Survey, Professional Paper 109.
 To write her biography, Collins utilized that report as well as published and unpublished writing by a variety of polar expedition members, newspaper articles, and Leffingwell family papers and memories.
 Along with his accomplishments, she portrays Leffingwell’s interactions with Native friends, whalers, traders, fellow scientists, and others, and conveys his thoughts about daily life with all of its challenges, frustrations, and triumphs.

-Spirit in the Rock is paperback, 6″ x 9″, 334 pages in length, and lists for $27.95.
-It is available through bookstores nationwide, or direct from WSU Press at 800-354-7360 or online at wsupress.wsu.edu.
+On the Arctic Frontier is available through bookstores nationwide, direct from WSU Press at 800-354-7360, or online at wsupress.wsu.edu.
 A nonprofit academic publisher associated with Washington State University in Pullman, Washington, WSU Press concentrates on telling unique, focused stories of the Northwest.